stayones/code-UNiSVM/Python/ReadME.md

-## Model build in DC_factorize.py
+## Demonstration in demoUniSVM.py

-Run DC_factorize.py to see the test result for adult data_set
+Run demoUniSVM.py to see the train and test result for adult data_set with several loss functions.